Cris Cyborg: Boxing career

 Cyborg made her professional boxing debut on September 25, 2022, facing Simone Silva, a former Brazilian National Boxing Champion, at Fight Music Show 2.
 Silva had suffered a knockout loss due to a body punch a month prior to the fight and was suspended by the Texas Department of Licensing and Regulation, however Simone Silva was required to complete additional medicals that allowed the Associaçáo Paranaense De Lutas Commission to sanction the bout as a professional fight.
 Cyborg won the bout via unanimous decision.

-In her sophomore performance on December 11, 2022 against Gabrielle Holloway as the co-main event under Terence Crawford vs. David Avanesyan at CHI Health Center in Omaha, she dropped Holloway and outpointed her on to a unanimous decision victory.
-The Event drew a paid attendance of 14,630 paid to set a state of Nebraska record for largest boxing gate.
+In her second bout on December 11, 2022, she fought Gabrielle Holloway as the co-main event under Terence Crawford vs. David Avanesyan at the CHI Health Center in Omaha, she dropped Holloway and outpointed her on to a unanimous decision victory.
+The event drew a paid attendance of 14,630 paid to set a state of Nebraska record for largest boxing gate.

+On January 19, 2024, Cyborg knocked out Kelsey Wickstrum in the first round to earn her first victory by stoppage in the boxing ring.
+She then followed that performance up by defeating Aria Wild by second-round knockout on June 15, 2024.

+After defeating Larissa Pacheco for the PFL Super Fights Women's Featherweight Championship on October 19, 2024, Cyborg made her return to the boxing ring on March 3, 2025, defeating Karen Fernandez by second-round knockout.
+Just 17 days later, she knocked out Valentina Angarita in the third round.
+On May 17, 2025, she earned her third consecutive knockout of the year and fifth overall, after stopping Precious Harris-McCray in the second round.

 Personal life

-Cyborg was married to fellow mixed martial artist Evangelista "Cyborg" Santos, and "adopted" his nickname.
+Cyborg was married to fellow mixed martial artist Evangelista "Cyborg" Santos, and adopted his nickname.
 The couple split in December 2011.
 She has been a naturalized U.S. citizen since 2016.
 Cyborg announced her engagement to longtime boyfriend, trainer, and former MMA athlete Ray Elbe in 2017.

 In 2018, Cyborg legally adopted her teenage niece, making her historically the first mother to hold a UFC championship belt.

-Cyborg works with Fight For The Forgotten, a non-profit organization organized by Justin Wren that digs wells to provide drinking water for Ugandan Pygmys.
+Cyborg works with Fight for the Forgotten, a non-profit organization organized by Justin Wren that digs wells to provide drinking water for the Batwa.
 After earning her first submission victory in a 26-fight MMA career, she was awarded her BJJ Black Belt by Rubens 'Cobrinha' Charles.